merlin-von-deggendorf/DiscordImpostor/README.md

 npm start
 ```

 Invite the bot to your server, run `/impostor` in a channel, let at least 3 people join via the button, then have the creator click **Send words**.
+(Set `DEV=1` in `.env` to bypass the 3-player minimum for local testing.)

 Games are stored in MariaDB/MySQL (see `.env` for host/user/password/database/pool settings).